-2.5.4 JSON format
+2.5.5 JSON format

 Easy Data Transform can input from and output to JSON format files.
-File extension ".json".
+Default file extension ".json".

 JSON (JavaScript Object Notation) format is commonly used for exchanging data between programs.
 JSON data is expected to be in UTF8 encoding.